13 Design Styles

 06. Flat Geometric Illustration

 This refers to creating purely two-dimensional illustrations using simple geometric shapes.
 The effect is simple and abstract.
-This style has long been a favorite among designers, so it's not a recent trend.
-However, the use of RGB colors can enhance the visual impact.
-Combined with flexible outlines and排版 treatments, this style has become increasingly modern and fashionable.
+This style has long been favored by designers and is not a recent trend.
+However, the use of RGB colors can enhance the visual impact of the画面.
+Combined with flexible strokes and排版处理, this style has also become increasingly modern and fashionable.

 07. New Ugly Style

-This controversial design style favors bold, glaring color schemes, such as magenta paired with green.
-The illustrations are casual, akin to children's drawings, and the layout and composition are often non-rigorous, completely defying traditional definitions of good design—hence the name "New Ugly."
+This controversial design style employs bold, glaring color schemes, such as magenta paired with green.
+The illustrations are casual, resembling children's drawings, and the layout and composition are often non-rigorous, completely deviating from traditional definitions of good design—hence the name "New Ugly."
 It should be used cautiously in commercial design.

-These designs typically focus on typography without pictorial elements.
-The main text is rendered with a three-dimensional visual effect through 3D mapping or distortion, which starkly contrasts with the usual presentation of text, resulting in strong visual impact.
+This type of design typically focuses on text without image elements.
+The main text is rendered with a three-dimensional visual effect through 3D mapping or distortion techniques, which starkly contrasts with the usual presentation of text, resulting in strong visual impact.

 09. 3D Illustration

 The 3D world most closely resembles the real world, making 3D a major trend.
-Combining 3D with imaginative illustration yields even more stunning and震撼 effects.
+Combining 3D with imaginative illustrations yields even more stunning and震撼 effects.

 10. 3D Motion Graphics

-Building upon 3D, the next level is 3D motion graphics, frequently used in e-commerce design, online海报 design, and web design.
+Building upon 3D, the next step is 3D motion graphics, frequently used in e-commerce design, online海报 design, and web design.

 11. Retro Metal

 The graphics in the画面 are also simple geometric shapes, but the texture is often a rough metallic effect created using gradient tools.
-Paired with retro colors and a noise texture, it strongly resembles posters from the last century.
+Paired with retro color schemes and noise textures, it resembles posters from the last century.

 12. Retro Glitch